+List Summary Manual

+leight Weight # Pain 11 Respiration 111 -

+n BMI lb ВРМ

+Cuff site Cuff size Patier t position

+ок Cle ar
-2. Touch the up/down arrow keys or the keypad to manually adjust height, weight, pain level, temperature, respiration rate, or other parameters.

-If an approved, battery-powered weight scale is attached to the monitor, measurements from the weight scale populate fields in the Manual tab.
-You can adjust weight and height measurements on this tab, but if you do, the read-only BMI field will clear.

-Note Ensure that the current patient ID is correct before saving.

-3. Touch oK to confirm settings and return to the Home tab.
+- 2. Touch the keypad icon in selected fields to open the numeric keypad, and then manually adjust height, weight, pain level, temperature, respiration rate, or other parameters. - Note If an approved, battery-powered weight scale is attached to the monitor, measurements from the weight scale populate fields in the Manual tab.
+You can adjust weight and height measurements on this tab, but if you do, the read-only BMI field will clear. - Note Ensure that the current patient ID is correct before saving. - 3.
+Touch OK to confirm settings and return to the Home tab. - Note In the Intervals Monitoring and Spot Check (episodic) profiles, manual parameters clear from the Home tab after a successful save. - Note When the device is connected to a central station and in the Continuous Monitoring profile, all manual parameters except temperature will be sent to the central station when you touch OK. - 4.
+Touch OK to confirm settings and return to the Home tab. - Note In the Intervals Monitoring and Spot Check (episodic) profiles, manual parameters clear from the Home tab after a successful save.

-In the Intervals Monitoring and Spot Check profiles, manual parameters clear from the Home tab after a successful save.
+Note In the Continuous Monitoring profile, saved manual parameters will not appear on the Review tab.